 If you’re not confident in knowing when your starter is most active, we can use this test to tell us.
 It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at its most active point going forward.

-- Feed the starter by following a sourdough starter recipe closely.
-Put a band or mark a point where the top of the starter reaches in the container.
+Feed the starter by following a sourdough starter recipe closely.
+Put a band or mark a point on the container where the top of the starter is.

 Can I use my sourdough starter right after feeding?